mozilla/data-docs/concepts/sql_optimization.md

 #### How does this impact my queries?

 What that means is that multiple machines will be working together to get the result of your query.
-Because there is more than one machine, we worry alot about _Data Shuffles_: when all of the machines have to send data around to all of the other machines.
+Because there is more than one machine, we worry a lot about _Data Shuffles_: when all of the machines have to send data around to all of the other machines.

 For example, consider the following query, which gives the number of rows present for each